2018 Caroline Wozniacki tennis season: Indian Wells Open

 Wozniacki then played the Indian Wells Open, where she received a bye in the first round.
 She defeated Lara Arruabarrena and Aliaksandra Sasnovich, in straight sets and three sets respectively before she lost to Daria Kasatkina again in the fourth round.

 Miami Open

 Wozniacki then entered the Miami Open, where she also received a bye in the first round.
 However, she lost to the Summer Olympics champion Monica Puig in three sets after sending a bagel in the opening set.

 European clay court season

-Istanbul Cup
+İstanbul Cup

 Wozniacki started her 2018 clay season in the İstanbul Cup, where she defeated Ekaterina Alexandrova and Sara Errani in straight sets and three sets respectively.
 However, she chose to retire from the event against the eventual winner Pauline Parmentier in the quarterfinals.

 Madrid Open

 Wozniacki then played the Madrid Open.
 She defeated two Australians, Daria Gavrilova and Ashleigh Barty, and advanced into the third round.
 However, she lost to the eventual runner-up Kiki Bertens, who was defeated in the Australian Open, in straight sets.